 Adding autocomplete search functionality to your website manually requires you to work with some code, as you might expect.
 However, there are different ways you can approach the project, with varying difficulty levels.

 Here are the two approaches we recommend exploring:

 - Implement live search with Ajax for post titles only.
 Since you’ll only be fetching post titles, this is the easiest method of implementation.

 - Add autocomplete search for custom tables.
 With this method, you can serve results from a custom table you create, giving you full control over the data that appears.

 In either of those scenarios, you’ll probably want to implement the code you use in plugin format.
 That’s because with a plugin you can disable or enable the code at any time, which is perfect if you’re going to customize this functionality in the future.

 Improve Your Digital Experiences With WP Engine

 Implementing autocomplete search in WordPress is easier than you might expect.
 With the right plugin, you can make it much simpler for visitors to find what they’re looking for, and improve their experience.

 Of course, this won’t mean much if you’re not using the right web host as well.
-With WP Engine, you get all the resources you need to grow your website and provide your visitors with a top-quality digital experience!
+Managed WordPress hosting grants you unlimited access to tools and 24/7 support from technical experts to maintain optimal site performance.
+With WP Engine, you get all the resources you need to grow your website and provide your visitors with a top-quality WordPress hosting experience!